wanggrun/Learning-Feature-Pyramids-For-COCO/README.md

 ## Usage

-+ The model is first pretrained on the ImageNet-1K, where the training scripts can be found [here](https://github.com/wanggrun/Learning-Feature-Pyramids/blob/master/README.md).
++ The model is first pretrained on the ImageNet-1K, where the training scripts can be found [Guangrun Wang's github](https://github.com/wanggrun/Learning-Feature-Pyramids/blob/master/README.md).
 We also provide the trained ImageNet models as follows.

    [Baidu Pan](https://wanggrun.github.io), code: 269o